 The humble MX-5 is well equipped too, with entry models getting 16-inch alloy wheels and traction control, its lightweight chassis and sporty suspension setup really do shine and boost its overall performance.
 Without a doubt, the MX-5 has to be one of the most affordable, comfortable, and one of most thrilling sports cars that you could ever drive.

 Cracking at the bendy stuff and as cool as a cucumber on the motorway, the Toyota Supra is a proper all-rounder.
-From the off, it's comfy, quick, and hilarious fun, we just know that it will give you a good ride.
+From the off set, it’s comfy, quick, fun and we just know that it will give you a good ride.
 So, it might have been a bit of a controversial one, but the turner car dream is back and boy don’t we know it.
 No one can deny that the new Supra is a car of dreams.
-If we’re talking technology and quality, then your in for an exquisite drive.
+If we’re talking technology and quality, then you’re in for an exquisite drive.
 Boasting a base 335bhp and 465lb-ft, you’ll be off at 62mph from rest in just 4.3 seconds if you really wanted to.
 If you want power, then you’ve got power.

-With either rear- or four-wheel drive or an eight-speed twin-clutch automatic or seven-speed manual gearbox, there are also extra-rapid turbo versions available if you fancy pushing the boat out.
-If you’re feeling really luxury then at the top of the tree is the savage 641bhp Turbo S, which will you see you in 0-62mph in just 2.7 seconds!
+With either rear- four-wheel drive, an eight-speed twin-clutch automatic or seven-speed manual gearbox, there are also extra-rapid turbo versions available if you fancy pushing the boat out.
+If you’re feeling really luxurious then at the top of the tree is the savage 641bhp Turbo S, which will you see you in 0-62mph in just 2.7 seconds!